 Florida man charged in murder of rapper XXXTentacion

-FORT LAUDERDALE, Fla. — Authorities in Florida have arrested a suspect in the killing of rising rap star XXXTentacion, who was fatally shot in his luxury BMW electric car as he left an upscale motorcycle dealership.
+FORT LAUDERDALE, Fla. — A 22-year-old suspect has been arrested and charged with murder days after the killing of rising rap star XXXTentacion, who was fatally shot in his luxury BMW electric car as he left an upscale motorcycle dealership in Florida.

-Dedrick Devonshay Williams, 22, of Pompano Beach was arrested shortly before 7 p.m.
-Wednesday, the Broward Sheriff’s Office said in a news release sent Thursday morning.
+Dedrick Devonshay Williams of Pompano Beach was arrested shortly before 7 p.m.
+Wednesday after a traffic stop, the Broward Sheriff’s Office said a statement Thursday.
 Jahseh Dwayne Onfroy, 20, who went by the stage name pronounced “Ex Ex Ex ten-ta-see-YAWN,” was gunned down Monday, bringing a violent end to a brief music career that was marked by controversy and arrests.

 Authorities said the rapper was ambushed by two suspects.
 They did not give a motive in announcing Williams’ arrest but had previously said the shooting was an apparent robbery attempt.